rantao-usc/dbtproject/README.md

-Here's a README in English for your repository, with some minor adjustments for clarity:

----

 # PostgreSQL Data Transformation with dbt

 This repository contains a data transformation project using dbt (Data Build Tool) on data hosted in a PostgreSQL database.
 The PostgreSQL instance is containerized using Docker, providing a flexible and isolated environment for database operations.